 Practicum is restricted to students enrolled in the Bachelor of Arts (CYS) degree.
 Students complete supervised practicum placements in a variety of community-based programs and services for children, youth and families.
-These practica are completed on Tuesdays and Thursdays during the fall and winter academic terms, or as four-week block placements (Monday to Friday) during Summer School I. Students may not enrol in other daytime classes on practica days.
-Students on academic probation will not be permitted to take practicum.
-Students who fail to complete any practicum successfully will not be permitted to continue in the program.
+These practica are completed on Tuesdays and Thursdays during the fall and winter academic terms, or as four-week block placements (Monday to Friday) during Summer Session I. Students may not enrol in other daytime classes on practica days.
+Before any placement, students must meet the following prerequisites: